eruffaldi/jsonbag/README.md

 # Example

-Offline Example: indexoff.html.
+Offline Example without server: [https://eruffaldi.github.io/jsonbag/indexoff.html](indexoff.htm).
 In this case the JSON-bag is baked into the HTML and the XHR is simulated.
 The output shows two images decoded from JSON and embedded.
+It has been tested with Chrome 55, Safari 10.1 and Firefox 52.

-Online Example: build with CMake the web server and run it passing the path of the root, then connect to http://127.0.0.1:8000
+Online Example with the server: build with CMake the web server and run it passing the path of the root, then connect to http://127.0.0.1:8000

 	mkdir build
 	cd build